taskett/taskett/_posts/2019-11-28-year_review.md

 ### Follow the Magic

-Magic is quality.
 Magic is that feeling of wonder, of goosebumps, excitement, of YES.

 Magic is something that just lights you up.
-It’s hard to define, but you undoubtedly know it when you feel it.
+You undoubtedly know it when you feel it.

-In 2020, I want to cut out anything that isn’t magic.
-I only want to hang out with people who feel a little bit like magic.
-I only want to buy or consume things that are magic.
+In 2020, I want hang out with more people who feel a little bit like magic.
+I want to consume more things/experiences that are magic.
 I only want to work on side projects that feel like magic.
-I only want to move my career in a direction that feels wondrous.
+I only want to move my career in a direction that feels _right_ in my core.

 ## Set solid, Consistent Routine/Habits